-Anchorsholme Academy provides a variety of opportunities for children's personal achievements to be displayed, for example, Golden Book winners at weekly celebration assemblies.
+Anchorsholme Academy provides a variety of opportunities for children's personal achievements to be displayed, for example, Being Brilliant winners at weekly celebration assemblies.
 We have corridor and classroom displays that highlight examples of excellent work to praise and raise self-esteem of pupils.
-Furthermore, each classroom provides the opportunity for helpful posters to be displayed such as, how to get on with each other, the promotion of friendship/anti- bullying, class rules and class monitors etc.